Table Of Contents

 You can also create images to post on your social media profiles and website that encourage visitors to leave your business a Google review.
 Some businesses gather reviews by including text on their business’s receipts telling customers where they can leave a review of their experience.
 You can create a link for customers to follow and write a review for your business.

 The ratings you receive in your Google reviews are important but don’t worry if you aren’t hitting a perfect five-star rating.
-In fact, businesses with a large number of reviews that are exclusively five stars can have their Google rankings penalized.
+In fact, businesses with a large number of reviews that are exclusively five stars can have their Google rankings penalised.
 A large number of five-star reviews without other reviews to balance out the rating will cause Google to assume your reviews are paid for or created by people close to your business.
 The ideal rating for your business is somewhere between 4.5 and 4.7 stars.

 This kind of rating means that your business consistently functions at a high level and that the reviews are likely legitimate.
 Almost every business will receive some bad reviews, no matter how much they focus on customer service and product quality.